Courses Offered in Communication

 Analysis of new media and interactive communication processes.
 Emphasis on critical theory and cultural studies in relation to interpersonal, group and organizational contexts.
 Research projects.

-Recognition and acceptance of differences in culture, ethnicity, gender, and alternative lifestyles; sensitivities in writing and publishing; for students intending careers in the news media.
+Recognition and understanding of differences in culture, ethnicity, gender, and alternative lifestyles; sensitivities in writing and reporting; for students intending careers in the news media.
 Offered for graduate credit only.

 Overview of communication theory and practice as it relates to issues of culture, conflict and dispute resolution.

 Research practices, production techniques and ethical considerations vital to documentary storytelling; camera, sound recording and digital workflow techniques employed in small-crew documentary production; interview and narrative construction techniques.
 Emphasis on the development of research, conceptualization, visualization, and preproduction skills required for documentary filmmaking.
 For graduate students, this is the first of a two-semester sequence in documentary filmmaking.
 Graduate students should plan to register for COM 7390 upon successful completion of this course.

 The Allesee Master Class provides students the opportunity to work with leading artists, professionals, and/or scholars in the fields of film, media arts, or broadcast journalism develop and refine professional and creative skills in a production environment.